giggsey/libphonenumber-for-php/README.md

 [![License](http://img.shields.io/badge/license-Apache%202.0-red.svg?style=flat-square)](https://packagist.org/packages/giggsey/libphonenumber-for-php)

 ## What is it?
 A PHP library for parsing, formatting, storing and validating international phone numbers.
-This library is based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) and was forked from a version by [Davide Mendolia](https://github.com/davideme/libphonenumber-for-PHP).
+This library is based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber).

 # Highlights of functionality